 If the lord is willing and the creek don’t rise as the elders used to say, I will be 52 years old in November and what an amazing journey it has been.
 I have experienced so many trials and tribulations during my time on this planet.
 From childhood sexual abuse, domestic abuse, poverty, loss of family and friends, I have been through it all and not only managed to survive but thrive in a society that wasn’t created for women who look like me.

 It has not been an easy ride at all but I am here and grateful because too many people I loved didn’t have the privilege of growing older.
 The two little girls I used to play with as child who died in a fire.
 My brother who died on his 34th birthday.
 My cousin who died at the age of 46.
 My aunts who died at 37 and 48.
 My three sister-friends who died at the ages of 45 and 48.
-So many others that I don’t know but who were loved also.
+So many others in the world that I never knew but who were also loved and missed dearly by those who loved them.

 This culture makes it seems like getting older is a bad thing when all it means is that you survived and have a story to tell.
 But so often, the voices of the elders, particularly those of the crones are shouted down and silenced.
 Why?
 I think it is because knowledge is power and gaining knowledge is a part of the aging process although some older folks are still chasing their youth and their brains have stagnated unfortunately.
 But it’s a lot of elders who have valuable information and y’all better listen.